 Clicky

 You know what’s funny?
-The amount of water a jet ski footwell can hold is something that often catches owners by surprise after they’ve had their watercraft for a while.
+The amount of water a footwell can hold is something that often catches owners by surprise after they’ve had their watercraft for a while.

 You’d think it should be straightforward, right?
 Ideally, manufacturers would have figured out a way to keep those footwells bone-dry.
 But, well, it’s not as simple as it appears.
-Jet ski footwells tend to hold onto water, which can be a real nuisance.
-It’s not just about annoyance, though; it can lead to bug problems and even cause fiberglass blister damage to your awesome watercraft.
+The footwells tend to hold on to water, which can be a real nuisance.
+It’s not just about annoyance, though… it can lead to bug problems and even cause fiberglass blister damage to your awesome watercraft.
+Plus, it makes it harder to keep your craft clean.

 The footwells of your watercraft is where your feet rest, but due to its design, it acts a giant bucket that collects water.